dweath411/dweath411/README.md

 **Highlighted Projects:**

+- **Spotify Playlist Dashboard**
+  - Technologies used: Python, HTML, SQL, CSS, Flask, websockets, SpotifyAPI
+  - Description: a web application that allows users to create personalized weekly playlists and more based on their existing Spotify library.

 - **To-Do-List Application**
   - Technologies Used: Java, HTML, CSS, VSCode, Git, Spring Boot, Thyme Leaf
   - Description: A To-Do list aimed to be a beginner level software development guided project, with heavy commented code to provide a basis of learning for future projects.